nerd190/migrator/README.md

 ---
 #### LATEST CHANGES

+**2019.2.2 (201902020)**
+- Added `delete` command for removing select data after a factory reset.
+- Automatic backups are disabled by default (`nobkp`).
+- Experimental fix for push notifications.
+- Fixed wizard option 4: backupd not found.
+- System-specific settings are not preserved by default.
+Refer to `README.md` for details.
+- Updated usage instructions, module description and defaut config (user config will be reset).

 **2019.2.1 (201902010)**
 - Always reinstall on reflash (boot mode only).
 - Auto-wipe on reflash (recovery mode only) is enabled by default. `nowipe` disables it.